 Dr. Jean-Jacques de Dardel

-Ambassador of Switzerland to The People’s Republic of China, to Mongolia and the DPRK since February 2014.
+Former Ambassador of Switzerland to The People’s Republic of China, to Mongolia and the DPRK (2014-2019).
 Previously Swiss Ambassador to France and Monaco (2011-2014).
 Head, Swiss Mission to NATO and Ambassador to Belgium.
 Former Head of the Swiss DFA Division in charge of Europe, Central Asia, Council of Europe and OSCE.

 In 2001, he founded and directed the DFA Centre for International Security Policy.
 Ambassador to the Organisation internationale de la Francophonie until 2000, previous postings in Paris, Canberra, Washington, Vienna, Bern.